 Being able to explore the castle ruins was more than worth it though, especially when I found some doors and stairs that wound around the edge of the cliffs.
 Make sure to seek out Gallos, the bronze statue of an ancient king.
 Sea level features equally dramatic scenes; you can explore a sandy beach and Merlin’s Cave, the latter which goes right under the ruins.

 If I were a scriptwriter, this setting would be my ultimate muse.
+But I’m not, so I’ll just make do with a fun Cornish day trip to the spot instead.

 10. Wander the grounds of Victorian Lanhydrock